Connecting to S3#

 conda install -c anaconda s3fs

-NOTE: Any packages you install from the command line are available during the current session only.
+Any packages you install from the command line are available during the current session only.
 If you want them to persist, add them to the project’s anaconda-project.yml file.
-For more information, see Developing a project.
+For more information, see Project configurations.

 You can then use code such as this to access a specific S3 bucket from within a notebook session: